ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 *Fig. 1.
 Clustering a 2D dataset into 3 clusters using GMM.
 Left: Dataset before clustering.
 Right: Clustered data with position of fitted mean for each Gaussian.*

+TODO: This post is too long.
+Separate it into EM first and GMM then.

 [TODO again]
 We begin by describing GMM and list parameters of the model.
 Then, we introduce EM and explain how it is useful to optimize parameters.